Reachability Switching Games: One-player reachability switching games

 \subsection{\NP-hardness}

-In this section we show that deciding the winner of a one-player reachability switching game is \NP-hard.
-We will do so by reducing from 3SAT.
-Throughout this section, we will refer to a 3SAT instance with variables $x_1$, $x_2$, \dots, $x_n$, and clauses $C_1$, $C_2$, \dots, $C_m$.
+In this section we show that deciding the winner of a one-player RSG is \NP-hard.
+Our construction will produce an explicit RSG, so we obtain \NP-hardness for both explicit and succinct games.
+We reduce from 3SAT.
+Throughout this section, we will refer to a 3SAT instance with $n$ variables $x_1$, $x_2$, \dots, $x_n$, and $m$ clauses $C_1$, $C_2$, \dots, $C_m$.
+Thus, the overall size of the 3SAT formula is $n$ + $m$.
 It is well-known~\cite[Thm.
-2.1]{Tovey1984} that 3SAT remains \NP-hard even if all clauses contain at most three variables, and all variables appear in at most three clauses.
+2.1]{Tovey1984} that 3SAT remains \NP-hard even if all variables appear in at most three clauses.
 We make this assumption during our reduction.

-\paragraph{\bf Overview.} At a high level, the idea behind the construction is that the reachability player will be asked to assign values to each variable.
-Each variable $x_i$ will have a corresponding vertex that will be visited three times during the game.
-Each time this vertex is visited, the reachability player will be asked to assign a value to $x_i$ in a particular clause $C_j$.
-If the player chooses an assignment that \emph{does not} satisfy $C_j$, then the game records this by incrementing a counter.
+\paragraph{\bf Overview.} The idea behind the construction is that the player will be asked to assign values to each variable.
+Each variable $x_i$ has a corresponding vertex that will be visited 3 times during the game.
+Each time this vertex is visited, the player will be asked to assign a value to $x_i$ in a particular clause $C_j$.
+If the player chooses an assignment that \emph{does not} satisfy~$C_j$, then the game records this by incrementing a counter.
 If the counter corresponding to any clause $C_j$ is incremented to three (or two if the clause only has two variables), then the reachability player immediately loses, since the chosen assignment fails to satisfy $C_j$.

 The problem with the idea presented so far is that there is no mechanism to ensure that the reachability player chooses a consistent assignment to the same variable.
 Since each variable $x_i$ is visited three times, there is nothing to stop the reachability player from choosing contradictory assignments to $x_i$ on each visit.
 To address this, the game also counts how many times each assignment is chosen for $x_i$.
 At the end of the game, if the reachability player has not already lost by failing to satisfy the formula, the game is configured so that the target is only reachable if the reachability player chose a consistent assignment.
+A high-level overview of the construction for an example formula is given in \Cref{fig:overview1}.